honggangyan/energy_trading_simulation/README.md

 # Energy Trading Simulation

-An simulation for optimizing electricity procurement strategies in utility companies.
+Simulations for optimizing electricity procurement strategies in utility companies.

 ## Overview

-This project simulates electricity procurement for a utility company, aiming to analyze the dynamic stop loss strategies for different price trends.
+This project simulates electricity procurement for a utility company, aiming to analyze the dynamic stop loss strategy for different price trends.

 ## Key Features